mamrhein/decimalfp/README.md

-When the given _precision_ is lower than the precision of the given _value_, the result is rounded, according to the current default rounding mode (which defaults to ROUND_HALF_EVEN).
+When the given _precision_ is lower than the precision of the given _value_, the result is rounded, according to the current default rounding mode (which itself defaults to ROUND_HALF_EVEN).

 When no _precision_ is given and the given _value_ is a _float_ or a _numbers.Rational_ (but no _Decimal_), the _Decimal_ constructor tries to convert _value_ exactly.
-But, for performance reasons, this is done only up a fixed limit of fractional digits (imposed by the implementation, currently 2295).
+But this is done only up a fixed limit of fractional digits (imposed by the implementation, currently 65535).
 If _value_ can not be represented as a _Decimal_ within this limit, an exception is raised.

 _Decimal_ does not deal with infinity, division by 0 always raises a _ZeroDivisionError_.
 Likewise, infinite instances of type _float_ or